 The functional currency of the Company is United States dollars.

 2. Application of New and Revised Hong Kong Financial Reporting Standards ("HKFRSs")

-In the current year, the Group and the Company have applied the following amendments to HKFRSs and a new interpretation issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"):
+In the current year, the Group has applied the following amendments to HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"):